Search

 Statewide standards on what is a vote.

 (a) Target area.
 Any marks made in the target area shall be counted as valid votes, with the exceptions below.
-Any marks made outside of the target area shall be valid only if they fulfill the consistent pattern requirements in (b) of this subsection.
-Marks that trace or outline the target area are not valid votes unless they fulfill the consistent pattern requirements in (b) of this subsection.
-Exceptions:
+Any marks made outside of the target area shall be valid only if they form a pattern of similar marks as outlined in (b) of this subsection, or qualify as written instructions in (e) of this subsection.
+Marks that trace or outline the target area are not valid votes unless they form a pattern of similar marks as outlined in (b) of this subsection.
+The following marks in the target area are exceptions that are not valid votes:

 (iv) Corrected votes, as described in (c) and (e) of this subsection.